JosephKav/Release-Notifier/README.md

       type: "github"          # Required.
 The type of WebHook to send (Currently only github is supported).
       url: "WEBHOOK_URL"      # Required.
 The URL to send the WebHook to.
       secret: "SECRET"        # Required.
 The secret to send the WebHook with.
       desired_status_code: 0  # Optional.
-Keep sending the WebHooks until we recieve this status code (0 = accept all).
+Keep sending the WebHooks until we recieve this status code (0 = accept any 2XX code).
       maxtries: 3             # Optional.
 Number of times to try re-sending WebHooks until we receive desired_status_code
 ```
 The values of the optional arguments are the default values.